 Some hardgainers do have high calorie requirements.
 They tend to burn off a lot of calories throughout the day, and have a hard time eating enough to maintain their weight, let alone gain any.

 But once those maintenance requirements have been met, gaining muscle is unlikely to require a calorie surplus in excess of 500 calories per day.
-In many cases, it’s going to be less than 250 calories a day.

-The Best Hardgainer Workout for You
+The Best Hardgainer Workout Routine: Does One Exist?

-People are different, not just in terms of how fast their muscles grow, but also in terms of the type of training they respond best to .
+There is no single best hardgainer workout routine that’s going to work equally well for everyone, all of the time.
+That’s because people are different, not just in terms of how fast their muscles grow, but also in terms of the type of training they respond best to .

 That is, some people might be slow responders to a particular training program, but tinkering with some of the variables gives them better results.